softcite/software-mentions/scripts/Readme.md

-# Some python scripts for analyzing and manipulating the corpus data.
+# Some python scripts for analyzing and manipulating the corpus data

 ## Analysis of training data consistency